brodyck/harddrive-lcc/README.md

 **Solution:** Ask for S.M.A.R.T. data before the head parks, continuously.
 Works for any drive that has S.M.A.R.T. stuff built in.
 Actual amount of seconds kept alive vary from drive to drive.

-And why not put it on a timer.
+And why not put it on a timer to set high-usage days?

+---

+In the script, in an array, you can:
+Specify days of the week (0 to 6)
+Specify hours of the day (0 to 23)

+And it will keep the drive on for the seconds specified between the hours specified on the days specified.

 ---